swisspost/vertx-redisques/README.md

 having the payload in the request body.
 When the request body is not a valid json object, a statusCode 400 with the error message _'Bad Request'_ will be returned.

 Available url parameters are:
-* _locked_: Lock the queue before enqueuing to prevent processing
+* _locked=true_: Lock the queue before enqueuing to prevent processing

-When the _locked_ url parameter is set, the configured _httpRequestHandlerUserHeader_ property will be used to define the user which requested the lock.
+When the _locked=true_ url parameter is set, the configured _httpRequestHandlerUserHeader_ property will be used to define the user which requested the lock.
 If no header is provided, "Unknown" will be used instead.

 ### List or count queues
 To list the active queues use